kkkddder/BuildingNYC/README.md

 A vertical red line at 2012 in the chart will indicate when Sandy hit.
 When a lot is bought by the state (or city in some cases) it will change color to indicate that, and when a home is demolished its (the lot's) color will be faded out.
 So if the lot was originally blue in the chart, the lot will look like a very light faded blue if/when it is demolished.

-The interactive element: when you hover over one of the rectangles / bands representing one of the lots, it will pull up a satellite photo of what the building at that lot looks like now.
-The photo will appear in a box to the right of the chart.

 The chart should also reveal the homes where people have refused the buyout program.
 The status and number of these homes is a sub-topic that we will explore further as we do more data analysis.
 Additional research led us to the concept of the jack-a-lantern landscape, areas pockmarked with vacant lots and holdouts.

 Other planned elements: a graphic, perhaps a line chart, that indicates how ownership changed over time in the aggregate.
 So there will be one line for each of the major owners, and we will see in which years they bought or increased their buying of homes.